Back to Resources

 Dubai has an enormous range of food options at every price point.

 Groceries for a single person cost approximately AED 1,200 to AED 2,000 per month.
 Supermarkets like Carrefour, Lulu, and Viva offer competitive prices.
 Specialty and organic stores like Waitrose and Spinneys are 20% to 40% more expensive.
+If you are coming from Europe or North America, you will find that most imported products are available, though specialty items can carry a premium.

 Dining out varies enormously.
 A meal at a casual restaurant costs AED 30 to AED 60.
 A mid-range restaurant dinner costs AED 80 to AED 150.
 Coffee from a specialty shop costs AED 18 to AED 25.
 Fast food meals cost AED 25 to AED 40.